maaatdev/velt-bedrock-core/README.md

 # VeltBedrockCore
-A Minecraft: Bedrock Edition game server built with PocketMine-MP, created and powered by @m-mmacia.
+A Minecraft: Bedrock Edition game server built with PocketMine-MP